 Elizabeth High is the managing shareholder of Lee High, Ltd. and primarily practices bankruptcy law.
 Elizabeth has represented clients in chapter 7, 11 and 13 cases as well as in bankruptcy adversary proceedings, including preference litigation, fraudulent conveyance actions, turnover litigation, discharge objections and revocation issues.
 Her bankruptcy clients include creditors, chapter 7 and 11 trustees and debtors.
 Elizabeth also has extensive experience in general civil litigation matters.

 Elizabeth obtained an undergraduate degree in political science from the University of New Hampshire in 1994.
 Thereafter, Elizabeth worked in the securities industry and obtained her Series 7 & 63 licenses.
 She went on to attend the Catholic University of America, Columbus School of Law, graduating third in her class, summa cum laude, in 2002.
-Elizabeth served as an Associate Editor of The Journal of Contemporary Health Law & Policy and was a member of the Students for Public Interest Law.
-In her third year of law school, she was a research assistant to Professor Clifford Fishman and also completed a legal internship with The Brady Center to Prevent Gun Violence in Washington, D.C.
+During law school, Elizabeth served as an Associate Editor of The Journal of Contemporary Health Law & Policy, was a member of the Students for Public Interest Law, was a research assistant to Professor Clifford Fishman and completed a legal internship with The Brady Center to Prevent Gun Violence in Washington, D.C.

 On the weekends, you can often find Elizabeth hiking, skiing, or running on the ditch trail.